-- 11.1.1 Foster the UDC as an employment centre for office, professional services and retail by supporting existing and new development and attracting anchor tenants, with a focus on areas identified as Core in Map 5.1. - 11.1.2 Strengthen the UDC as a location for job creation by supporting a variety of commercial uses that attract both regional and local serving retail. - 11.1.3 Support efforts to make the UDC area a competitive and affordable location for development and business location and operation. - 11.1.4 Explore the introduction of cultural facilities in the UDC and encourage physical links to related businesses such as restaurants, cafes, and visitor accommodations (See also Policy 10.3.3). - 11.1.5 Support greater access to and expansion of education, housing and employment opportunities for groups facing longstanding disparities to ensure an equitable allocation of the benefits of development and economic prosperity.
+- 11.1.1 Foster the UD as an employment centre for office, professional services and retail by supporting existing and new development and attracting anchor tenants, with a focus on areas identified as Core in Map 5.1. - 11.1.2 Strengthen the UD as a location for job creation by supporting a variety of commercial uses that attract both regional and local serving retail. - 11.1.3 Support efforts to make the UD area a competitive and affordable location for development and business location and operation. - 11.1.4 Explore the introduction of cultural facilities in the UD area and encourage physical links to related businesses such as restaurants, cafes, and visitor accommodations (See also Policy 10.3.3). - 11.1.5 Support greater access to and expansion of education, housing and employment opportunities for groups facing longstanding disparities to ensure an equitable allocation of the benefits of development and economic prosperity. - 11.1.6 Support the development of an Economic Development Strategy, on a District or Regional scale, to support the ongoing implementation of the Uptown-Douglas Plan, and include: - Analysis for existing and future employment lands. - Development of an Industrial Land Strategy. - Assessment of Uptown-Douglas objectives and policies to ensure they align with the economic development vision. - Consideration of Saanich-specific solutions, with a focus on looking at the balance of employment and housing ("Made in Saanich" solution).